maxzheng/great-life-guide/double.md

 Memorizations
 -------------

-Did you know that you can easily remember vast amount of information quickly and easily?
+Did you know that you can easily remember vast amounts of information quickly and easily?
 It's just a matter of knowing how to do it.
 Your age or how well you can naturally remember things don't matter.
 Everyone can do it.
 Once you know the techniques, you could easily [learn a new language](https://www.smithsonianmag.com/smart-news/how-to-learn-a-language-in-less-than-24-hours-122194358/) in a day!

 The memory techniques here can be combined together to remember massive and different kind of information easily.
-All you have to do open your mind and give it a try.
+All you have to do is open your mind and give it a try.

 ### #1 How Memory Works